 Phone: +1 646-590-2595

-J. Mueser merges a downtown sensibility with Neapolitan tailoring at three distinct locations: a second-floor flagship showroom in the West Village, a ready-to-wear haberdashery across the street and a recently opened shop at Rockefeller Center.
-At each, three varying levels of make are offered.
-The made-to-order Campania is an unstructured, half-canvassed model made by machine in Naples with a 3/2 roll, patch pockets and a classically Neapolitan barchetta chest pocket.
+J. Mueser merges a downtown sensibility with Neapolitan tailoring at its second-floor showroom in the West Village, which is complemented by a ready-to-wear haberdashery across the street.
+Three varying levels of make are offered.
+The made-to-order Campania is an unstructured, half-canvassed model made by machine in Naples with a 3/2 roll, patch pockets, and a barchetta chest pocket.
 Representing the custom side of the business is the Waverly, which is made in Naples from a hand-drafted pattern and marked by a lightly constructed shoulder.
 The Mayfair, its bespoke offering, is made in New York and more built up through multiple layers of canvas and a stronger shoulder.

 Phone: +1 347-982-4382